Cable Low-to-High Chop

 How to Perform

-Set the cable pulley to the lowest position and attach a single handle.
-Stand sideways to the machine with feet shoulder-width apart, gripping the handle with both hands near the hip farthest from the machine.
+Set cable pulley to lowest position and attach single D-handle.
+Stand sideways to machine at arm's length, grasp handle with both hands extended to hip, feet shoulder-width apart, core engaged, knees soft.

 Coaching Tips